proxystore/proxystore/docs/guides/endpoints.md

 ## Overview

 At its core, the [`Endpoint`][proxystore.endpoint.endpoint.Endpoint] is an in-memory data store built on asyncio.
-Endpoints provide a REST API, served using [`Quart`](https://pgjones.gitlab.io/quart/), and ProxyStore provides the [`EndpointStore`][proxystore.store.endpoint.EndpointStore] as the primary interface for clients to interact with endpoints.
+Endpoints provide a REST API, served using [`Quart`](https://pgjones.gitlab.io/quart/), and ProxyStore provides the [`EndpointConnector`][proxystore.connectors.endpoint.EndpointConnector] as the primary interface for clients to interact with endpoints.

 <figure markdown>